aaronkjin/mentore/README.md

 ### Data Handling and AI

 - Precomputed embeddings using OpenAI's embedding models
-- RESTful API endpoints for querying and response handling
+- RESTful API endpoints (for querying and response handling)
-- Cosine similarity for mentor matching logic
+- Cosine similarity (for mentor matching logic)
-- GPT-4 for generating mentor matches based on user queries
+- GPT-4 (for generating mentor matches based on user queries)

+### Database

+- Firebase (to store mentors and auth details)

 ## Sprint 3 Updates